 “Bistro”, a classic French word, right up there with baguette, merci and “sacre bleu”.
 Wrong - bistro is actually Russian!
-Legend has it (or etymology states) that the origins of the word bistro came during the Russian invasion of France in 1915.
+Legend has it (or etymology states) that the origins of the word bistro came during the Russian Cossacks' invasion of France between 1814 and 1820.
 Perhaps they also brought over some potatoes from Moscow, leaving behind the “pates dauphinoise” (classic French dish - potatoes in a creamy sauce.
 YUM).

 The story goes, during the Napoleonic occupation, Russian soldiers would rush into French restaurants and shout: “bystro”!
 Bystro which is быстро, written in Cyrillic meaning “quickly” or “hurry”.
 This led to the French “bistro” cafe, where moderate food was served at mid-range prices.